Ant: Relationships with other organisms

 Ants from different colonies steal the cranefly that a pair of Long-jawed orb weaver spiders were consuming.

 Most ants are predatory and some prey on and obtain food from other social insects including other ants.
-Some species specialise in preying on termites (Megaponera and Termitopone) while a few Cerapachyinae prey on other ants.
+Some species specialise in preying on termites (Megaponera and Neoponera) while a few Cerapachyinae prey on other ants.
 Some termites, including Nasutitermes corniger, form associations with certain ant species to keep away predatory ant species.
 The tropical wasp Mischocyttarus drewseni coats the pedicel of its nest with an ant-repellent chemical.
 It is suggested that many tropical wasps may build their nests in trees and cover them to protect themselves from ants.
 Other wasps, such as A. multipicta, defend against ants by blasting them off the nest with bursts of wing buzzing.
 Stingless bees (Trigona and Melipona) use chemical defences against ants.

 Flies in the Old World genus Bengalia (Calliphoridae) prey on ants and are kleptoparasites, snatching prey or brood from the mandibles of adult ants.
 Wingless and legless females of the Malaysian phorid fly (Vestigipoda myrmolarvoidea) live in the nests of ants of the genus Aenictus and are cared for by the ants.